Mount Kosciuszko Hiking Guide (Walking Tracks to the Summit)

 2. Mount Kosciuszko Summit Walk (18.5km return)

-The map below gives you a rough indication of where the three main walking tracks are located.
+The map below gives you an idea of where the three main walking tracks and the summit are located.

-The Thredbo to Mount Kosciuszko walk is marked in black (including the chairlift ride at the start), the Mount Kosciuszko summit walk is marked in red, and the Main Range track is marked in blue.
+The Thredbo to Mount Kosciuszko Walk is marked in black (including the chairlift ride at the start), the Mount Kosciuszko Summit Walk is marked in red, and the Main Range Walk is marked in blue.

 1. Thredbo Chairlift